realazthat/comfy-catapult/README.md

 # Optional if you don't want to set the environment variable:
 #   --comfy_api_url "..."

-# Now $PWD/.deleteme/output.png should contain the output image.
+# Done!
+Now $PWD/.deleteme/output.png should contain the output image.

+# Some other examples:
 python -m comfy_catapult.examples.add_a_node
 python -m comfy_catapult.examples.using_pydantic